lovromazgon/hornet/examples/calculator/README.md

 make run
 ```

-The host will load the WebAssembly plugin and perform various calculations,
+The host will load the WebAssembly plugin and start an interactive REPL where
-demonstrating concurrent access and error handling.
+you can enter arithmetic expressions and see the results computed by the plugin,
+demonstrating error handling and the communication between host and plugin.

 ## Overview